galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 Here, we will use HISAT2, a successor to TopHat2 that is faster with low memory requirements.

-To conduct the mapping efficiently, HISAT2 needs to know on important parameter about the sequencing library: the library type.
+To conduct the mapping efficiently, HISAT2 needs to know one important parameter about the sequencing library: the library type.

 This information should usually come with your FASTQ files, ask your sequencing facility!
 If not, try to find them on the site where you downloaded the data or in the corresponding publication.
 Another option is to estimate these parameters with a *preliminary mapping* of a *downsampled* file and some analysis programs.
 Afterward, the actual mapping can be redone on the original files with the optimized parameters.